 SHRI RAJ BAHADUR: He will have to run to them in every case.
-And when we have got an analogous provision in the law already existing in regard to such other types of things such as explosives, or noxious articles or obscene literature, why should the banning of such tickets and literature being transmitted by the postal department, by a suitable amendment of the law be considered to be improper?
+And when have got we an provision the analogous in law already existing in regard to such other types of things such as or noxious articles explosives, obscene literature, why should the banning of such tickets and literature being transmitted by the department, by a suitable amendment of the law be considered to be improper?